scala-exercises/scala-exercises/README.md

 !Note: The _compile_ task is **mandatory** here otherwise the exercises will not show up in the application.
 * add a dependency to the exersises jar in the `server` project in the `build.sbt` file (~L118).

-Now run `sbt run` and the application index will also display the added exercises.
+Now run `sbt server/run` and the application index will also display the added exercises.

 ## Troubleshooting